 Our impact

-We’ve also worked to influence companies, policymakers, governments, multilateral organisations and individuals all over the world to tackle the gendered barriers holding back women entrepreneurs.
+We’ve worked to influence companies, policymakers, governments, multilateral organisations and individuals all over the world to tackle the gendered barriers holding back women entrepreneurs.
+We amplify women entrepreneurs’ voices and press for change to stop them being held back.

 Measuring our impact